BA (Hons) in Applied Music

 Interested in a music degree with a difference?
 Are you dedicated to developing your music skills and knowledge to a high standard as part of a committed team?
 This four-year honours degree programme encompasses a blend of musicology, music technology, composition, Irish traditional music, ethnomusicology and performance, and balances practical and theoretical approaches to learning.

-Performance is an important part of our degree programme, and students take part in various music ensembles including music theatre/opera group, choir, orchestra, guitar ensemble, jazz ensemble, rock/pop and Irish traditional groups.
-Our students perform regularly at a number of performances throughout the academic year, including and and or plus both in the Institute and externally, while regular concerts and masterclasses are given by visiting professionals.
+Performance is an important part of our degree programme, and students take part in various groups and ensembles, such as musical theatre or the Irish traditional music ensemble.
+Students are free to specialise in the performance of a genre of their choice (pop/rock, classical or traditional Irish music) from year 3.
+Students perform regularly in a variety of settings throughout the academic year, while regular concerts and masterclasses are given by visiting professionals.

 YEAR 1 - Semester 1: